 we also have the following district accounts providing

 information at a local level.

-Some of our departments have Twitter accounts that aim to
+Some of our departments have Twitter accounts that aim to provide

-well as tips to keep you safe whilst out and about in Suffolk.
+tips to keep you safe whilst out and about in Suffolk.

 You can also follow senior officers, police constables and